cncf-tags/green-reviews-tooling/README.md

 ### Documentation

-All changes to the documentation must be added to [website/content/docs](./docs/) folder.
+All changes to the documentation must be added to the [docs](./docs/) folder.

 ## Roadmap